k9ert/keybase-notification-resource/README.md

 A [Concourse CI](https://concourse-ci.org/) resource for sending notifications to [Keybase](https://keybase.io/) chats.

-This resource uses the Keybase API to send messages to Keybase users, teams, and channels.
+This resource uses the Keybase CLI to send messages to Keybase users, teams, and channels.
 It is designed to be stateless, with no secrets stored in the image.
 Authentication is done at runtime using the provided username and paperkey.

+The image includes the Keybase CLI and a utility script to generate a paperkey for your Keybase account, which can be useful for setting up bot accounts.

+## Features

+- Send messages to Keybase users, teams, and channels
+- Support for message formatting (plain text, markdown)
+- Support for silent notifications
+- Stateless design with no secrets stored in the image
+- Includes the Keybase CLI for full Keybase functionality
+- Utility script for generating paperkeys

 ## Resource Type Configuration